-In our 10 trends for Data and Analytics in 2017 report, we highlighted the rising need for Data Science skills in the Data and Analytics industry.
+In our 10 trends for Data and Analytics in 2017 report, we highlighted the rising need for data science skills in the Data & Analytics industry.

 Which Data Science skills should you develop?

 One of the first data science skills you need to ensure you’ve got is a solid knowledge of programming languages like R, Python and SAS.
 R is an open-source programming language and software environment for statistical computing and graphics.
 Python has been widely used for high-level programming since 1991.
 It is universally recognised within data science sector and beyond.
 As always, the more skills you are equipped with, the more roles you will be suitable for, making you attractive to recruiters and therefore increasing your chances of landing a job.
 You can often also demand a higher salary if you have a wide range of skills.

 2. Database query languages

 SQL and NoSQL are the most popular database query language in the industry and are regarded as essential by most.
 It is certainly advisable to be skilled and continue to deepen your knowledge in these areas as they continue to be incredibly important in the data science world.

 Whilst SQL is perhaps the most popular, there are plenty of other languages that data scientists can learn.
 With an SQL-like interface, Facebook’s data team created the language Hive for programming Hadoop projects.